 Clearwater River Watershed

-Due to terrain, draining of wetlands for cropland and/or under-designed structures, the Clearwater River subwatershed experiences frequent flooding throughout the subwatershed.
+Due to terrain, draining of wetlands for cropland and/or under-designed structures, the Clearwater River subwatershed experiences occasional flooding throughout the subwatershed.
 Spring flooding is almost an annual occurrence in this watershed.
 Damages associated with this type of flood are to public infrastructure, personal property, cropland and public resources (fisheries, wildlife, soils and water quality).
-Agricultural flooding and damages in the cities of Bagley, Clearbrook and Mentor were identified as the highest priority flooding issues.
+Agricultural flooding was identified as the highest priority flooding issues.

 Lakes are prominent and important resources in this watershed.
 In particular, a number of small lakes are found throughout the southern half of the watershed.
-These include a mix of fishing and natural environment lakes that provide seasonal and migratory habitat for a variety of species.
+These include a mix of recreational and natural environment lakes that provide seasonal and migratory habitat for a variety of species.

 Wetland areas are scattered throughout the area.
 These wetland areas are considerably denser in the extreme northeastern portion of the subwatershed, especially within the Red Lake Reservation, where the original wetlands are intact.
 Many of the wetlands have been altered by farm drainage, and many wetlands have been drained for the purposes of agricultural production.